-Kommunalbanken AS' (KBN) Aaa senior unsecured debt rating reflects its a1 Baseline Credit Assessment (BCA); our Advanced Loss Given Failure (LGF) analysis that results in a two-notch rating uplift from the a1 BCA, given its significant volume of senior unsecured debt; and our view of a very high likelihood of support for KBN from the Government of Norway (Aaa stable) because of the entity's full public ownership and its role as the principal financier of the Norwegian regional and local government (RLG) sector, resulting in a further two notches of rating uplift.
-KBN's short-term senior unsecured rating is Prime-1.
+Kommunalbanken AS' (KBN) Aaa senior unsecured debt rating reflects its a1 Baseline Credit Assessment (BCA); our Advanced Loss Given Failure (LGF) analysis that results in a twonotch rating uplift from the a1 BCA, given its significant volume of senior unsecured debt; and our view of a very high likelihood of support from the Government of Norway (Aaa stable) because of its full ownership of KBN and KBN's role as the principal financier of the Norwegian regional and local government (RLG) sector, resulting in a further two notches of rating uplift to Aaa.

-We apply our Advanced LGF analysis on the institution's liabilities because they are not guaranteed by the Norwegian public sector and KBN is within the scope of the Norwegian implementation of the Bank Resolution and Recovery Directive (BRRD).
+We apply our Advanced LGF analysis on the institution's liabilities because they are not guaranteed by the Norwegian public sector, and KBN is also within the scope of the Bank Resolution and Recovery Directive (BRRD).

-KBN's a1 standalone BCA reflects: 1) its position in Norway as the largest provider of funding to the RLG sector; 2) its strong asset quality that derives from the credit quality of the Norwegian RLGs that the agency serves; 3) its robust capital levels, relative to risks, that are well above regulatory requirements, and moderate leverage; 4) modest profitability, in line with its public policy mandate, and strong efficiency; and 5) a high reliance on market funding with some asset and liability maturity mismatches that are mitigated by a diverse funding profile and strong liquidity.
+KBN's a1 standalone BCA is driven by its position in Norway as the largest provider of funding to the RLG sector; its strong asset quality, which is derived from the credit quality of the Norwegian RLGs that the agency serves; and its robust capital levels relative to risks that are well above regulatory requirements, and moderate leverage.
+The BCA also reflects KBN's modest profitability, in line with its public policy mandate, and strong efficiency; and a high reliance on market funding, with some asset and liability maturity mismatches that are mitigated by a diverse funding profile and strong liquidity.